tyrauber/mongodb-rails3-tutorial/README.md

 	$ gem install mongodb

 You can rerun  'bundle install' to confirm successful gem installation.

-If you are unfamiliar with gems, the following commands are also handy:

-*	$ gem install name-of-gem		#Installs a gem
-*	$ gem uninstall name-of-gem 		#Uninstalls a gem
-*	$ gem list	 				# Lists all gems installed in your system

 ### Step 4: Install the C Extensions for optimum MongoDB Ruby driver performance.